administer-org/aos/README.md

 uv pip install .
 ```

+### Note: Fedora Installation

+Feodra is used for aos-us-3 and we are having a lot of configuration erorrs.
+If AOS refuses to run, please run `sudo setenforce 0` to allow Python to run.

 And you're done!
 Make sure to edit your `__aos__.json` and `config.json` files, then run `aos`.

 ## Privacy Policy